Cornices/cornice/docs/source/validation.rst

 Notice that you can chain the validators by passing a sequence to the **validators** option.

-In any case, when doing validation, cornice will try to extract information coming from the validation functions you are providing to put them in the generated documentation.
-Refer to :doc:`sphinx` for more information about documentation automatic generation.
+When using validation, Cornice will try to extract information coming from the validation functions and use them in the generated documentation.
+Refer to :doc:`sphinx` for more information about automatic generated documentation.

 Changing the status code from validators
 ----------------------------------------